The most common question I get from parents divorcing is “when and how do we tell the kids about our divorce?”.

 - Between Two Homes: A Coparenting Handbook

-Tammy Berman is a licensed mental health counselor that specializes in helping people through the divorce process.
+Tammy Berman is a licensed mental health counselor that specializes in helping people through the divorce process by providing Co-Parenting Counseling among other services she offers.
 She is the current president of the Collaborative Family Law Professionals of South Florida and is invested in helping individuals and families find protective and peaceful ways to resolve conflict and transition their family when divorcing.
+Consider reaching out to one of our divorce specialists for support on this or other divorce related issues.